bryanbill/bryanbill/README.md

 ## About Me

-I'm a software engineer who loves building awesome solutions.
-In my free time, you can find me cycling or reading about the latest tech trends.

-## My Skills

-- Dart
+I'm a passionate and experienced software developer based in Kenya.
+I love building web and mobile applications that empower businesses and individuals.

+Here's a bit about my skills and experience:

+Skills:
+- Web Development (HTML and CSS)
-- Golang
+- Javascript
 - Typescript
+- Mobile Application Development (Android, React Native, Flutter)
+- MongoDB
-- Java
+- PostgreSQL

-## My Projects

-Here are some of the projects I'm working on:

-- [Kitawi](https://github.com/bryanbill/kitawi) - A declarative UI library for building Web Apps
-- [Zero](https://github.com/bryanbill/zero) - A fast, lightweight backend framework written in Dart
-- [Cupp](https://github.com/bryanbill/cupp) - A simple and easy to learn functional programming language